yoaugust/yoAugust/README.md

 Most of my stuff here is private.
-I'll be making repos public once in a while though.
+I'll make repos public once in a while though.